 Amazon offers the iPad Pro, too, and often at dramatically reduced prices.
 Make sure you read the reviews and the description if the seller isn't fulfilled by Amazon, though.
 Click here to see the latest Amazon iPad Pro deals.

 If you want to buy your (cellular) iPad Pro on a data plan, you'll pay more in the long run, but for some budgets this will still be a better option.
 And bear in mind that the total costs listed below include the cost of the data, which you'll have to pay for separately if you go for one of the deals above (and pick the cellular model).

 It's also worth thinking about buying an unlocked iPad through one of the deals above, then paying for the data plan separately; this is often cheaper, albeit slightly less convenient.
-Giffgaff is generally among the cheapest options, although at time of writing O2's deals appear to offer better value.
+Giffgaff is generally among the cheapest options.

 Best cheap iPad deals UK: iPad Air 2